fixie-ai/fixie-examples/agents/omnibusproject/README.md

 ```

 from the `agents/omnibusproject` directory.
 This will create a new Fixie agent called
 `omnibusproject`.
-It will take a while for the Agent to fully index all of the episode
+It will take a while (maybe an hour or so) for the Agent to fully index
-transcripts, so be patient.
+all of the episode transcripts, so be patient.